alexdelorenzo/strs/README.md

 ## String validation tools
 `strs` also brings [Python's string validation methods](https://docs.python.org/3/library/stdtypes.html#str) to the shell.

-Here's an example of how you'd use them, followed by a list of validation tools that come with `strs`:
+Here's an example of how you'd use them in a [conditional statement](https://www.gnu.org/software/bash/manual/html_node/Conditional-Constructs.html#Conditional-Constructs), followed by examples of other validation tools:
 ```bash
 string='This is an example.'